Zorquax/Government-Salary-Analysis/README.md

 The dataset can be accessed from the official Government website:
 [Gov Analysis](https://data.nj.gov/Government-Finance/YourMoney-Authority-Payroll/kiki-imre/about_data)

+But there is a local copy available in this repository.

 ## Setup Instructions

 ### 1. Creating the Virtual Environment